 - Hexane or Butane Extraction: The same process where either hexane or butane are used as solvents to extract the desired cannabinoids from the plant.

-The CBD present in hemp oil has shown to help patients with epilepsy.
+CBD has shown to help patients with epilepsy.
 A recent study carried by scientists from Israel revealed that CBD-enriched medical cannabis can significantly reduce seizure activity in patients with epilepsy.

-A 2011 study shows that CBD present in hemp oil (or CBD oil) can decrease activity in the limbic part of the human brain.
+A 2011 study shows that CBD can decrease activity in the limbic part of the human brain.
 This is the part which is responsible for the fight-or-flight response and CBD can considerably reduce this anxiety as compared to placebo.

 Both hemp and CBD have anti-inflammation properties which make them a great, all-natural treatment for curing chronic pain.
 This claim is also backed by some studies.
-However, more recent studies show that chronic pain is better battled with a combination of CBD and THC.
+However, more recent studies show that chronic pain gets the most effect with a combination of CBD and THC.

 A 2014 study shows that CBD oil can prevent the development of social recognition deficit.
 This deficit is a common occurrence in Alzheimer’s disease.
-However, more research is needed to back this claim.
+However, science is looking for more research to back this claim.

 PMS and Menopause